TimPietrusky/visual-and-light-workshop/README.md

 ### Nice to have

+The following suggestions are totally optional, so please don't worry if you can't fulfill them:

+* Coding experience
-* Coding experience (only needed for the "Use visuals from CodePen / Shadertoy" part, we will help you if you struggle)
+  * We will help you if you have no idea at all
-* MIDI controller with USB (only needed for the "Perform live" part, we will have some to share)
+* MIDI controller that can be connected via USB to the computer
-  * Recommendation: [KORG nanoKONTROL 2](https://www.korg.com/us/products/computergear/nanokontrol2/) as it is has a reasonable price,is small & has a lot of buttons, faders and knobs
+  * We will have some spare MIDI controllers for you to use, but if you want to buy one we can recommend the [KORG nanoKONTROL 2](https://www.korg.com/us/products/computergear/nanokontrol2/) because it comes for a reasonable price, is portable & has a lot of buttons, faders and knobs
     ![korg nanoKONTROL 2](docs/media/korg_nanoKONTROL2.png)

 ---